-- 2 Asian Pacific American HeritageMonth DBP Member Webinar •8 9 emERGe (NY) - = DBP Members
+- 1 Asian Pacific American Heritage Month DBP Member Webinar •

+- 6-7 EmERGe (New York, NY)

+- = DBP Members

-- 1 Beltane, an ancient Celtic, Pagan, and Wiccan holiday commemorated about halfway between the spring equinox and summer solstice.
-The day is often used to celebrate love and romance. - 3 Feasts of Saints Philip and James, a Roman Rite feast day held on the anniversary of the dedication of the Church to Saints Phillip and James in Rome. - 4 National Day of Prayer, a day of observance in the United States when people are asked to "turn to God in prayer and meditation." - 5 Cinco de Mayo, a Mexican holiday commemorating the Mexican Army's 1862 victory over France at the Battle of Puebla during the Franco-Mexican War (1861-1867).
-This day celebrates Mexican culture and heritage with a variety of festivities, including parades and mariachi music performances. - 8-9 (sundown to sundown) Lag BaOmer, a Jewish holiday marking the day of hillula of Rabbi Shimon bar Yochai. - 17 International Day Against Homophobia, Transphobia, and Biphobia, a global celebration of sexual orientation and gender diversities. - 18 Ascension of Jesus or Ascension Day, celebrated as the ascension of Christ from Earth in the presence of God within most of the Christian faith. - 19 Malcolm X Day, a holiday celebrated either on May 19th, his birthday, or on the third Friday in May, to commemorate the Civil Rights leader.
+- 1 May Day, also called Workers' Day or International Workers' Day, is the day that commemorates the struggles and gains made by workers and the labor movement. - 1 Beltane, an ancient Celtic, Pagan, and Wiccan holiday commemorated about halfway between the spring equinox and summer solstice.
+The day is often used to celebrate love and romance. - 2 National Day of Prayer, a day of observance in the United States when people are asked to "turn to God" in prayer and meditation. - 3 Feasts of Saints Philip and James, a Roman Rite feast day held on the anniversary of the dedication of the Church to Saints Phillip and James in Rome. - 5 Cinco de Mayo, a Mexican holiday commemorating the Mexican Army's 1862 victory over France at the Battle of Puebla during the Franco-Mexican War (1861-1867).
+This day celebrates Mexican culture and heritage with a variety of festivities, including parades and mariachi music performances. - 5 Orthodox Easter (also called Pascha), a later Easter date than what is observed by many Western churches. - 9 Ascension of Jesus or Ascension Day, celebrated as the ascension of Christ from Earth in the presence of God within most of the Christian faith.